What can you do with a CDL? 12 jobs ideas for CDL holders

 3. Tanker truck driver.

-4. Intermodal truck driver:
+4. Intermodal truck driver.

 Intermodal truck drivers move intermodal containers to and from rail yards.
+These jobs are typically available in local and regional configurations, and, at Schneider, work with exclusively drop-and-hook freight.

 5. Flatbed truck driver.